-To engage and inspire pupils to develop a love of music by: critically engaging with various genres, historical periods, styles and traditions of music; building confidence and skills when performing both with voice and with a range of instruments; creatively responding to music by composing original and interpretive pieces.
+At Laburnum Primary School, we provide a broad and balanced Music curriculum to engage and inspire pupils to develop a love of music by: critically engaging with various genres, historical periods, styles and traditions of music; building confidence and skills when performing both with voice and with a range of instruments; creatively responding to music and composing original and interpretive compositions.

 Children are taught to appreciate and evaluate music.
 Music and singing form part of our weekly assemblies.

 Additional 1:1 tuition in the Piano and Guitar is available with peripatetic teachers at an additional cost to parents, with some children eligible for the Pupil Premium Grant having these funded by the school.

 Children have had a range of instrumental and performance opportunities during their primary school career.
 Music is celebrated and shared.

 Children enjoy and appreciate music of differing style and genres.

 Children are exposed to music as a cross curricular tool.